kyberdrb/clean_pacman_cache_dir/README.md

                         PackageComparatorPredicate(*packageWithInferredName));
                 ```

-                - comparator predicate with direct comparison with unique pointer
+                - comparator predicate with comparison of dereferenced member variable (instance with features to search by) with smart pointer

                     ```
                     // PackageComparatorPredicate.h